 Bernie Stelma is a graduate of Wyoming Valley West High School and The Pennsylvania State University.

 Bernie spent 22 years working with Wells Fargo Bank as a Branch Manager and is currently a Business Banking Relationship Manager with M&T Bank in the Wilkes-Barre Region.

 Bernie resides in Hanover Twp with his wife Andrea and their 2 sons.

-Thomas currently is currently employed by All Service Rite, Inc as a Project Manager which provides Mechanical Contracting Services to the Wyoming Valley.
+Thomas is currently employed by All Service Rite, Inc as a Project Manager which provides Mechanical Contracting Services to the Wyoming Valley.